Nov 2nd, 2022

 In essence, these companies acquire and manage a large number of electronic medical records (EMRs) used in primary care.
 As an example:

 • Telus Health: Telus Health is a division of Telus Corporation, one of Canada's largest telecommunications companies.
 Telus Health operates the largest number of electronic medical record (EMR) systems in Canada.
-They provide various EMR solutions, including CHR (Input Health), PS Suite, Med Access and Medesync among others.
-With over 40,000 physicians using Telus EMRs, Telus Health has a significant presence in Canadian primary care.
+They provide various EMR solutions, including CHR (Input Health), PS Suite ( PSS), Med Access and Medesync (active mostly in the province of Quebec) among others.
+With over 40,000 physicians and estimated 110,000 clinicians using Telus EMRs, Telus Health has a significant presence in Canadian primary care.

 • WELL Health: WELL Health is a technology company that specializes in digital health solutions.
 They operate several EMR systems in Canadian primary care, including Oscar Pro, Intra Health, Juno, and Cerebrum.
 They have a large customer base, serving more than 23,000 clinicians.
 WELL Health also focuses on integration and extendibility, offering an integration layer through their Apps.health store, where physicians can choose additional solutions to enhance their EMR functionality.